gv-sh/git-diff-xml/README.md

 # git-diff-xml

-A command-line tool that packages Git commit changes into a single XML file for code analysis by LLMs like Claude.
+A command-line tool that packages Git commit changes or branch comparisons into a single XML file for code analysis by LLMs like Claude.

 ## Installation